site-prism/site_prism/README.md

 end
 ```

-The method delegates to [Capybara::Node::Matchers#has_selector?](https://www.rubydoc.info/github/jnicklas/capybara/master/Capybara/Node/Matchers#has_selector%3F-instance_method)

 #### Testing that an element does not exist

 To test that an element does not exist on the page, it is not possible to just call
 `#not_to have_search_field`.
 SitePrism supplies the `#has_no_<element>?` method
 that should be used to test for non-existence.
+This method delegates to [Capybara::Node::Matchers#has_no_selector?](https://www.rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Matchers#has_no_selector%3F-instance_method)
 Using the above example:

 ```ruby
 @home = Home.new